This blog may contain affiliate links. Read our disclosure policy for more info.

 Going on a tour from Huaraz

-The tours take you directly to the lake and you get around 1 hour 30 mins to 2 hours to spend at the lake and the best part is that it was only $35 USD!
+The tour I did from Huaraz takes you directly to the lake and you get around 1 hour 30 mins to 2 hours to spend at the lake and the best part is that it was only $35 USD!

 The lake is not the main attraction though and you must hike up to the viewpoint for another view!

 The hike from the lake up to the viewpoint takes around 40 minutes and since you are at 14,780 feet (4,200 meters), it is not the easiest hike.
 At parts, you have to climb over the large boulders.
 It is well worth it though as the views from the viewpoint are amazing.